zeek/zeek/script-reference/statements.rst

     function body is provided) can use the "global" keyword.

-    The scope of a global variable begins where the declaration is located, and extends through all remaining Bro scripts that are loaded (however, see the :zeek:keyword:`module` keyword for an explanation of how modules change the visibility of global identifiers).
+    The scope of a global variable begins where the declaration is located, and extends through all remaining Zeek scripts that are loaded (however, see the :zeek:keyword:`module` keyword for an explanation of how modules change the visibility of global identifiers).